Eastern gray squirrel: Characteristics

 The eastern gray squirrel has predominantly gray fur with brown spots and streaks.
 It has a white underside as compared to the brownish-orange underside of the fox squirrel; both exhibit countershading.
 It has a large bushy tail.
 Particularly in urban situations where the risk of predation is reduced, both white-colored and black-colored individuals are quite often found.
 The melanistic form, which is almost entirely black, is predominant in certain populations and in certain geographic areas, such as in large parts of southeastern Canada.
 Melanistic squirrels appear to exhibit a higher cold tolerance than the common gray morph; when exposed to −10 °C, black squirrels showed an 18% reduction in heat loss, a 20% reduction in basal metabolic rate, and an 11% increase to non-shivering thermogenesis capacity when compared to the common gray morph.
 The black coloration is caused by an incomplete dominant mutation of MC1R, where E^{+}/E^{+} is a wild type squirrel, E^{+}/E^{B} is brown-black, and E^{B}/E^{B} is black.

 The head and body length is from 23 to 30 cm, the tail from 19 to 25 cm, and the adult weight varies between 400 and 600 g.
 They do not display sexual dimorphism, meaning there is no gender difference in size or coloration.

 The tracks of an eastern gray squirrel are difficult to distinguish from the related fox squirrel and Abert's squirrel, though the latter's range is almost entirely different from the gray's.
 Like all squirrels, the eastern gray shows four toes on the front feet and five on the hind feet.
 The hind foot-pad is often not visible in the track.
 When bounding or moving at speed, the front foot tracks will be behind the hind foot tracks.
-The bounding stride can be two to three feet long.
+The bounding stride can be 2 to 3 ft long.